isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-bed-bugs-jump.markdown

 However they wont climb on all surfaces.
 Polished surfaces such as glass and porcelain tend to be too smooth for bed bugs to climb.
 Also rugged surfaces such as those covered with fur and hair prove difficult for bed bugs to navigate.

-Their small hooks get stuck on these materials.
-Thats why you wont find bed bugs on your hairy pets or animals.
+Their small hooks get stuck on these materials.Â Thats why you wont find bed bugs on your hairy pets or animals.

 Related:
 [Can Bed Bugs Get in Your Hair?](https://pestpolicy.com/can-bed-bugs-get-in-your-hair/)